Skip to content

 3. Apply for the card.
 The application takes 5 to 10 minutes online.
 You will know if you are approved almost immediately.

 4. Request the balance transfer.
-Once approved, log into the new card account and request a balance transfer.
+Once approved, log in and request a transfer.
 You will need: the old card’s account number, the amount to transfer, and the issuer name.
-Submit the request within the card’s required window (typically 60 to 120 days of account opening).
+Submit within the card’s required window (typically 60 to 120 days of account opening).

 5. Continue paying the old card until the transfer posts.
 The transfer can take 5 to 14 business days.
-During this time, your balance is still on the old card and still accruing interest.
 Keep making payments on the old card until you confirm the transfer is complete.

-6. Set up a payment plan.
-Divide the total balance (transferred amount + fee) by the number of months in the 0% period.
-Set up automatic payments for at least that amount.
-Example: $5,150 balance with 21-month 0% period = $246/month auto-payment.
+6. Set up automatic payments.
+Divide the total balance (transferred amount + fee) by the number of 0% months.
+Set up autopay for at least that amount.
+Example: $5,150 balance, 21-month 0% period = $246/month autopay.

 7. Do not use the new card for purchases.
-Payments are typically applied to the lowest-APR balance first.
-If your balance transfer is at 0% and you make a new purchase at 22%, your payment goes to the 0% balance while the purchase accrues interest.
-Keep the card in a drawer until the balance transfer is paid off.
+New purchases typically accrue interest at the regular APR immediately.
+Payments go toward the 0% balance first, letting purchase interest compound.
+Keep the card in a drawer until the balance is paid off.

 Common balance transfer mistakes

 Not paying off the balance before the intro period ends.
-This is the biggest mistake.
+The biggest mistake.
 When the 0% period expires, the regular APR (18 to 29%) kicks in on the remaining balance.
-If you transferred $8,000 and only paid $4,000 in 21 months, the remaining $4,000 starts accruing interest at the full rate.
-Set up automatic payments to ensure the balance hits $0 before the intro period ends.
+Set up automatic payments from day one to ensure the balance hits $0 before the intro period ends.

 Making new purchases on the balance transfer card.
-As mentioned above, new purchases usually accrue interest at the regular APR immediately, and payments go toward the 0% balance first.
-This is how card issuers make money on balance transfer cards.
-Do not fall for it.
+New purchases accrue interest at the regular APR immediately, while payments go toward the 0% balance first.
+This is how card issuers profit from balance transfer cards.

 Transferring and then relaxing.
-The 0% APR feels like the problem is solved.
-It is not.
+The 0% APR is a window of opportunity, not a solution.
 You still owe the full amount.
-The 0% period is a window of opportunity, not a solution.
 Use every month aggressively.

 Not accounting for the transfer fee.
 A 3% fee on $10,000 is $300 added to your balance.
-Include this in your payoff calculation.
-It is still vastly better than paying 24% interest, but budget for it.
+Include this in your payoff calculation when deciding on a card and monthly payment amount.

 Closing the old card after the transfer.
-Do not close the old credit card (unless it has an annual fee you are not willing to pay).
-Closing it reduces your total available credit, which increases your utilization ratio and can hurt your credit score.
+Do not close the old credit card (unless it has an annual fee you cannot justify).
+Closing it reduces your total available credit, raises your utilization ratio, and can hurt your credit score.
 Keep it open with a $0 balance.

 Who should NOT do a balance transfer?